shreyasrh9/github-page-v2/_posts/2017-09-27-neural-network-intuition.md

 The values of \\(h_\theta(x)\\) is nothing but the expected value of the XNOR operation.

-**This gives the intuition that the hidden layers are calculating a more complex input which inturn helps to turn the problem into a linearly seperable one using the transformations.
-This is the main reason the neural networks are fairly powerful classifiers because as the depth (or number of hidden layers) of the neural network increases it can derive more and more complex features for the final layer.**
+> This gives the intuition that the hidden layers are calculating a more complex input which inturn helps to turn the problem into a linearly seperable one using the transformations.
+This is the main reason the neural networks are fairly powerful classifiers because as the depth (or number of hidden layers) of the neural network increases it can derive more and more complex features for the final layer.

 ## REFERENCES:

-<small>[Machine Learning: Coursera - Examples and Intutions I](https://www.coursera.org/learn/machine-learning/lecture/rBZmG/examples-and-intuitions-i){:target="_blank"}</small>
+<small>[Machine Learning: Coursera - Examples and Intutions I](https://www.coursera.org/learn/machine-learning/lecture/rBZmG/examples-and-intuitions-i){:target="_blank"}</small><br>
 <small>[Machine Learning: Coursera - Examples and Intutions II](https://www.coursera.org/learn/machine-learning/lecture/solUx/examples-and-intuitions-ii){:target="_blank"}</small>